althingi-net/lagasafn-xml/README.md

 ### Patch creation example

+**Note**: In order to create the "cleaned" version, you must first attempt to process a law.
+Example, by running `./lagasafn-xml 134/1995`, the file `cleaned/1995-134.html` will be created, and it is this latter file that you then patch.

 Let's say the current published law version is `151c` and we want to fix some error in law `1995-134`, then we first run:

 ```bash